zaiisao/Documentation/en/Interactive Broadcast/android_video.md

 ```

 ## Next Steps
-You have now finished setting up the Android environment and can start a call/live broadcast following the steps under **Quickstart Guide**:
+You have set up the Android environment and can start a call/live broadcast following the steps under **Quickstart Guide**:

 - Initialize the SDK
 - Join a Channel
-- Publish and Subscrbe to Streams
+- Publish and Subscribe to Streams